 Cone Snail Sting Treatment

-- Immerse the affected area in water as hot as is tolerable.
+- To relieve pain, immerse the affected area in water as hot as is tolerable.

 - Use the pressure-immobilization technique to prevent the venom from spreading through the body as much as possible: